aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 ...
 ```

-Save the workflow file, commit to the repository and start another workflow execution.
-The workflow will download the latest schema, apply it to API Gateway and verify by running the stage2 integration test.
+Save the workflow file, push changes to the repository and start another workflow execution.
+If you did not enable automatic workflow execution on push to you repository, run the workflow manually again.
+It will download the latest schema, apply it to API Gateway and verify by running the stage2 integration test.
 If the tests pass, the new schema was applied successfully.

 ![](../assets/integration-test-run.png)
 <p align="center"> Figure 4: Successful integration test run for stage 2   </p>